How to Get From Monteverde to Santa Teresa

-There are 3 ways to get from Monteverde to Santa Teresa.
-You can choose between the shared minivan, bus, private transport.
-The most affordable option is by bus, starting from $13.
-The fastest route is by private transport (5h ).
+There are three ways to travel the 220 km distance from Monteverde to Santa Teresa.
+You can choose between the minivan, bus, and private.

 5h 50m

 For a hassle-free journey, taking a minivan from Monteverde to Santa Teresa is a great choice.
-Tickets start at — more expensive than the bus, but includes free hotel pickup and drop-off.
+Tickets start at 23,000 CRC ($51) — more expensive than the bus, but includes free hotel pickup and drop-off.

 You won't need to worry about all the transfers or whether you will make it to your connecting bus.
 Your minivan operator will take care of everything for you.